destiny-evidence/destiny-repository/docs/procedures/robot-automation.rst

 Safeguards
 ----------

-There is a simple cycle-checker in place to prevent a batch enhancement request from triggering an automatic enhancement request to the same robot.
+There is a simple cycle-checker in place to prevent an enhancement request from triggering an automatic enhancement request for the same robot.

 Cycles involving multiple robots are however possible, so caution should be taken when considering robot automation criteria.